dendriel/rozsa-template-processor/README.md

   - COMBINE AS AND AS ON EQUALS
   - SORT AS ON ASC/DESC
   - MAP REDUCE
-  - UPPERCASE
-  - LOWERCASE
   - EMPTY TEXT/MAP/LIST
   - RENDER AS ON SEPARATOR
   - LIST OF
-  - IS_PRESENT
-  - IS_NOT_PRESENT
   - NOT (for reversing conditions result)
 - Create the functional documentation